hvihvi/blog/pages/posts/algo.md

 This takes N x (N + (N-1) + (N-2) + ... + 1).
 The sum if you add the last item to the first etc ends up being N/2 (+ constant maybe), so we have a complexity of O(N*N/2) => O(N²)

+### Quick Sort
+Pick an pivot item in the array (ideally somewhere in the middle).
+Place > items to the left, > items to the right.
+Then reccursion on left/right until 1 item arrays.
+O(NlogN)
+Worst case: reversed array => becomes O(N²)

 ## Lists